RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 - 100uF capacitor
 - 47uH 0.37A inductance

 *Note: I do not recommend to use Arduino joysticks like KY-23 or RC controllers from toys.
-They have huge dead zones and low angles whenre values change.*
+They have huge dead zones and low angles where values change.*

-*I recommend to get original XBOX/Dualshock joysticks ("3D Analog dualshock"), joysticks from serious RC controllers, modify original Dualshock/XBOX gamepads, or modify RC controllers with good joysticks.*
+*I recommend to get original XBOX/Dualshock sticks ("3D Analog dualshock"), sticks from serious RC controllers, or modify original Dualshock/XBOX gamepads or RC controllers with good sticks.*

 *Connections diagram is shown for 4-axis, 4-buttons RC controller.
 As there are few pins left, it is possible to add one axis and two buttons.
 Axes and buttons are configured in include\txConfig.h*